Authenticating with OPC UA user certificate in QuickOPC

 Creating the user certificate

-In most cases, the infrastructure for managing the user certificates will be a "given" and already in place; you will then simply take over the existing certificates.
+In most cases, the infrastructure for creating and managing the user certificates will be a "given" and already in place; you will then simply take over the existing certificates.

 Using OpenSSL command-line tool